Wimbledon Theatre Turkish baths:

 To the left, an entrance leads upstairs to the Wimbledon Theatre Studio, which was originally the Assembly Hall; to the right, is an exit from the theatre Stalls.
 But although the lobby opens directly onto The Broadway, there would have been no access to the Turkish baths from the street when the theatre was closed.
 As the baths were mainly for the men who worked in the theatre, this was of no great importance.

 Wimbledon Theatre Turkish Baths.
-Part 1: The theatre and its Turkish baths
+Part 4: The Turkish baths